 Have you gotten some negative feedback about your characterization?
 Even the most minor character who is behaving, thinking, or speaking at a level that is inconsistent with their age, education, occupation, and level of experience will hurt your story and cost you readers.
 Maybe you aren’t happy with a particular character yourself, but you can’t put your finger on why.
 So let’s discuss what could be going on.

-Maybe your character is a child.
 Even for authors who are parents, child characters are deceptively difficult to write.
 Perhaps many of your readers (or your own suspicions) have told you that the children in your book aren’t believable characters.

-I’m going to give a very short list here of things that neurotypical children don’t know how to do just because they can talk:
+I’m going to give a very short list here of things that young neurotypical children don’t know how to do just because they can talk:

 - distinguish the truth and a lie